Throw Back To Super Storm Sandy

 We also use the beach web cams to get a better idea of conditions.

 The standard comparison for nor’easters is the storm of sixty two.
-But the hurricane standard here is Sandy.
-Today’s nor’easter just happens to be on the same days.
-It will be interesting to see just how powerful it becomes after it happens.
-At least we can go watch this today, nothing has flooded out, yet.
+But the hurricane standard here is now Hurricane “Super Storm” Sandy.
+Today’s nor’easter (Oct 29 2021) just happens to be on the same days.
+At least we can go watch this today, nothing has flooded out … yet.